Jhuighuy/TitSolver/tests/tit/core/README.md

 # `tests/tit/core`

-This directory contains tests for `tit::core` library.
+This directory contains tests for the `tit::core` library.